sdatspun2/api-standards/patterns.md

----
-layout: master
-title: Patterns And Use Cases
+# API Design Patterns And Use Cases
----

 This document lists various useful patterns for API design.
 We encourage API developers to consider the following patterns as a guide while designing APIs for services.